api3dao/airnode/packages/airnode-protocol/README.md

 called statically to check if a particular request should be responded to, e.g., if its requester is whitelisted.
 While deploying an Airnode, the operator specifies the addresses of the authorizer contracts they want to use.
-(These contracts may live on a chain different than the protocol contract, e.g., an Airnode can be configured to refer to a mainnet authorizer for requests received from Rinkeby.)
+(These contracts may live on a chain different than the protocol contract, e.g., an Airnode can be configured to refer to a mainnet authorizer for requests received from Sepolia.)
 Then, whenever an Airnode receives a request, it will make a static call to its authorizers to determine if it should respond to the request.

 The contracts that use the Airnode protocol to make API calls are called _requesters_.
 A requester can be a user-facing